turri21/Arcade-Toaplan2_Senhor/README.md

 Games: Pipi & Bibis - Whoopee!!, Snow Bros 2, Teki Paki, Truxton 2

 Dev notes:
-Snow Bros 2 has the clocks swapped in sys.tcl
+Snow Bros 2 has the clocks swapped in sys.tcl, otherwise the sound will be broken.

 ___
 # Toaplan Version 2 FPGA Implementation